visgl/deck.gl/docs/api-reference/core/layer.md

 - Default: `null`

-Layers uses [loaders.gl](https://loaders.gl) to load data and other resources. `loadOptions` is an object to customize the behavior of any loader used during fetching and parsing.
+Layers use [loaders.gl](https://loaders.gl) to load data and other resources. `loadOptions` is an object to customize the behavior of any loader used during fetching and parsing.
 The object may contain any of the [top-level options](https://loaders.gl/modules/core/docs/api-reference/parse#options), as well as loader-specific options targeting a particular format.

 For example, the following prop value passes additional configs to the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) call in order to access a secured API: